tvkent/tvkent.github.io/2_CV.md

 ### Presentations

+__Kent TV__, Brandvain Y, and Wright SI (2023)
+Genome structure drives the landscape of introgression from selfing into outcrossing *Capsella*.
+Talk at Evo-WIBO, Fort Worden WA

 __Kent TV__, Brandvain Y, and Wright SI (2022)
 Genome structure drives the landscape of introgression from selfing into outcrossing *Capsella*.
 Talk at Evolution (virtual) and ESEB, Prague CZ